cardwing/Codes-for-Steering-Control/README.md

 # Codes for autonomous driving tasks

-Codes for our AAAI 2019 paper.
+Codes for our AAAI 2019 paper "Learning to Steer by Mimicking Features from Heterogeneous Auxiliary Networks".
 (Coming soon!)

 Besides, our project page is now available at [FM-Net](https://cardwing.github.io/projects/FM-Net).